Born on 20/09/1970 in Amsterdam (The Netherlands), I am a resident in Catalonia (Spain) since 2004.

 I crave to connect with people on a deeper level and help to bring awareness about current social issues like loneliness among young people, the refugee, climate and equality crisis.

-For museums, art festivals and cultural centres I create workshops, photocalls and artistic projectes where people who are invited by me can interact and express themselves.
-Often these happenings are linked to social events and help to bring awareness about current social issues.
+For museums, art festivals and cultural centres I create workshops, photocalls and artistic projectes where people can interact and express themselves.
+Often these projects are linked to social events and help to bring awareness about current social issues.

-Based on didactic trainings for artists, since 1999 I have worked as an art educator for several schools and museums in The Netherlands and in Catalonia, where I have designed educational projects and carry out guided tours and artistic workshops so that children and young people can learn through art and culture about social issues.
+Based on didactic trainings for artists, since 1999 I have worked as an art educator in The Netherlands and in Catalonia, where I have designed educational projects for schools, museums and servicecenters for socio-educational intervention, so that people of all ages can learn through art and culture about social issues.

-My recent training includes Visible Thinking Skills and Social innovation maker principles and I volunteer as an art educator at a center for minors who have migrated on their own.
+My recent training includes Visible Thinking Skills and Social innovation maker principles and I have just started an artistic socio-educational project with young people with a high risk of social exclusion.